BritishBambi/LBBT-pp5/README.md

         - Acceptance Criteria: The form is able to be submitted and contains user review information including some text and a score out of 5.
 The product will then be connected to the product model to be accessed by the product details view.
     - User Story - Read Product Reviews: As a User, I want to read product reviews so that I can make an informed purchasing decision before placing an order for a product.
         - Acceptance Criteria: Any reviews are loaded by the product details view that match the product id.
 Existing Reviews are rendered into the product details template to be viewed by users
+    - User Story - Respond to User Reviews: As an admin, I want to respond to user reviews, so that I can engage with users more directly in regard to product feedback and critique.
+        - Acceptance Criteria: A comment will appear on an existing user review highlighted as an admin response.
 8. Digital Marketing
     - User Story - SEO: As a Site Owner, I would like to enhance the sites Search Engine Optimisation, so that ultimately the site has the ability to perform well in search results and can be found with ease
         - Acceptance Criteria: Ensure that meta keywords are present across website pages to boost SEO.
 Ensure the necessary files are in place so spiders have a guide to the site and boost SEO score
 9. Blog
+    - User Story - Make Blog Post: As an admin, I would like to be able to add a blog post to the site, so that we can easily add posts, recipes and trends to the site
+        - Acceptance Criteria: When a superuser is logged into their account, then they will have the ability to create a new blog post
+    - User Story - View Blog Post: As a User, I would like to be able to read blog posts, so that I can keep up to date on the company and find out all the latest baking trends and recipes
+        - Acceptance Criteria: Users can navigate to the blog post page, where they are presented with all the blog posts that are available
 10. User Profiile

 ### Skeleton Plane